open-contracting-extensions/public-private-partnerships/docs/framework.md

 Categorize senior debit, mezzanine debit, other

- Details of all debt financing should be provided in the `contract/finance` section of an OCDS release.
+Details of all debt financing should be provided in the `contract/finance` section.

 *Note: Not all fields are required or applicable to all types of financing arrangement.*